Seonjo of Joseon: Political division and East-West feud (1575–1592)

-Six-Year War (1592–1598)
+Imjin War (1592–1598)

 In 1591, after the delegates had returned from Japan, Toyotomi Hideyoshi sent his own delegates to visit King Seonjo, and asked permission to pass through the Korean Peninsula to invade China, in effect declaring war against the Joseon kingdom.
 The king was surprised; after refusing the Japanese request he sent a letter to Beijing to alert the Chinese that the Japanese were actually preparing for full-scale war against the Korean-Chinese alliance.
 He also ordered the construction of many forts in the coastal regions and sent generals Sin Rip and Yi Il to the southern coast to prepare for war.
 While the Koreans were busy making their preparations, the Japanese manufactured muskets for many of their soldiers, mobilized warriors from across the entire country.

-On April 13, 1592, about 700 Japanese ships under Konishi Yukinaga invaded Korea.
-Konishi easily burned Fort Busan and Fort Donglae, killed commanders Jeong Bal and Song Sang-hyeon and marched northward.
-On the next day even more troops under Katō Kiyomasa and Kuroda Nagamasa landed, also marching toward Hanyang.
-A huge Japanese fleet under Todo Takatora and Kuki Yoshitaka supported them from the sea.
-General Yi Il faced Katō Kiyomasa at the Battle of Sangju, which was won by Japanese.
-Then Yi Il met General Sin Rip, but their combined forces were also defeated at the Battle of Chungju by Konishi Yukinaga.
-Then Seonjo appointed General Kim Myeong-won as Commander-in-Chief and Field Marshal, and ordered him to defend the capital.
-Then the king moved to Pyongyang, since the Japanese began to seize the capital.
+On April 13, 1592, 700 Japanese ships carrying 18,700 troops under Konishi Yukinaga invaded Korea.
+Konishi burned Fort Busan and Fort Dongnae, killed commanders Chŏng Pal and Song Sanghyŏn and marched northward to Hanyang.
+On the next day, Katō Kiyomasa and Kuroda Nagamasa with 22,800 and 11,000 troops respectively landed, also marching toward Hanyang.
+The Japanese fleet under Todo Takatora and Kuki Yoshitaka supported them from the sea.
+General Yi Il faced Katō Kiyomasa at the Battle of Sangju, which was won by the Japanese.
+Yi Il met up with General Sin Rip and engaged Konishi's troops at the Battle of Chungju, but were defeated.
+Then Seonjo appointed General Kim Myeong-won as Commander-in-Chief and Field Marshal, and ordered him to defend the capital and moved to Pyongyang as the Japanese began encroaching upon the city.
 He later moved even further north to the border city of Uiju just before the fall of Pyongyang.
-While the king was absent from the capital, many people who had lost hope in the government plundered the palace and burned many public buildings.
-This resulted in even more damage than that perpetrated by the Japanese after they had captured the city.
+While the king was absent from the capital, many people who had lost hope in the government plundered the palace and burned many public buildings, including the Gyeongbokgung.
+During Seonjo's stay at Uiju, he wrote the Joseon government's first public document written solely in Hangul, rather than Hanja.
+Historians believe that the king deliberately chose Hangul to ensure commoners could understand the message and to prevent the Japanese from understanding it.